christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 - be careful not to predict the next value given correct previous values.
 Instead use previous predicted values.
 Otherwise, you will think you will get a good curve but even a very bad algorithm will not make a bad curve this way.
 You can for example think of an algorithm that would take the last value of the input sequence and this will give you a very good looking curve, with just a small delay.
 That is not a prediction at all.
 Plenty of repositories do this though.

 - It is also possible to predict a value at each step and back propagate for all outputs.
-Except for the value 1 and -1, the network will never be able to predict correctly without history.
+Except for the value 1 and -1, the network will never be able to predict correctly without history and reduce its error during the first steps.

 - It is absolutely not an optimal network for the problem.
 Just an example.
 Hyperparameter tuning will help find the correct coefficients.

 - We can see that even with errors in the past predictions, the network does not take any delay for the future.

-- It is always good to know where to put the gradients manually, but you can simply the code by selecting only the last output with `nn.SelectTable` :
+- It is always good to know where to put the gradients manually, but you can simplify the code by selecting only the last output with `nn.SelectTable` :

 ```lua
 rnn = nn.FastLSTM(nIndex, hiddenSize)